mecid/mecid.github.io/_posts/2020-10-22-the-magic-of-redacted-modifier-in-swiftui.md

 While attaching the redacted modifier, we have to provide an instance of *RedactionReasons* struct using the reason parameter. *RedactionReasons* is an option set that we can extend with as many reasons as we need. *RedactionReasons* struct provides us a ready to use placeholder instance that we use in the example above.

 Remember that the redacted modifier hides the data only visually.
-It is still accessible via VoiceOver or clickable in case of buttons.
-It is your responsibility to disable buttons and change accessibility data while using the redacted modifier.
+It is still clickable in case of buttons.
+It is your responsibility to disable buttons while using the redacted modifier.

 #### Unredacted modifier
 As we already know, the redacted modifier traverses the view hierarchy and applies its effect to hide the actual data, but what if we want to keep a certain part of the view visible?
 SwiftUI provides us another modifier called unredacted.
 Unredacted modifier allows us to keep the view unredacted while applying the redacted modifier.